Laxystem/MoCKoGE-Legacy/README.md

 ### Kotlin

-MoCKoGE is written in kotlin, scripted in kotlin, basically *everything* in kotlin.
+MoCKoGE is written in Kotlin, scripted in Kotlin, basically *everything* in kotlin.

 Using Kotlin Multiplatform, MoCKoGE games can be compiled to run on the JVM, Windows, Linux, MacOS, WASM, Android, iOS, and more.